 In January 2022 the "Finite Element Analysis" technical area was renamed "Computational Structural Mechanics" to better reflect the competence statements contained within it.
 The competency tracker and certification are ever-evolving products, as mentioned above maintained by NAFEMS Technical working groups.
 There are other slight updates to the technical area names and descriptions however the content and principle for each, is still the same, we have just aimed to provide more clarity.

 Individuals seeking to obtain standard level PSE certification area are encouraged to focus on the "Standard" level competencies.
 Individuals with greater experience who are interested in applying for advanced level PSE certification are encouraged to focus on both the "Standard" and "Advanced" level competencies.

-When the PSE competencies statements were developed the industry experts were asked to group them in accordance with Bloom's taxonomy.
-In the original version of Bloom's knowledge-based taxonomy the categories were Knowledge, Comprehension, Application, Analysis, Synthesis and Evaluation.
+When the PSE competence statements were developed the industry experts were asked to group them in accordance with Bloom's taxonomy.
+In the original version of Bloom's knowledge-based taxonomy the categories were knowledge, comprehension, application, analysis, synthesis, and evaluation.